naverlabseurope/ALPS2024-MT-LAB/README.md

 6. Start playing with the notebook.
 Note that the models you train in the notebook won't be saved (they will be lost when you close the notebook).
 However, you can manually download them to your computer or copy them to your Google Drive if you wish.

+Note: if you don't have a Google account, you can still run the notebook in Colab.
+You just need to set `colab = False`, and the `download-data.sh` script will be used to download the data and pre-trained models.

 ### Running the notebook on your own computer

 ```